dczang53/NES_Emulator/README.md

 ### *TODO*:

 * Implementing Audio
-* Testing compilation on Windows and Mac (already tested for Linux)
+* Testing compilation on Mac (already tested for Linux and Windows MinGW)

 ### *Further Optimizations to Consider*: